 You’ll note that after the top 10, Alaska lands in the 11th spot.
 While it’s an amazing place to see and visit, it’s worth noting that getting there in an RV is no easy feat.
 Our ranking metric doesn’t take into account the somewhat precarious Alaska Highway (also called the Alcan Highway), best navigated in the summer months.

-Frequently Asked Questions: Best States for Full-Time RV Living
+Frequently Asked Questions: RV Living and Costs